[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 uv pip install -r requirements.txt

 Create a .env file in the audio_video_to_text/ directory.
-For FILE_NAME, specify the input file name with extension.
-Include the other Google Cloud configuration values as well.
+Specify the input file name with extension in FILE_NAME.
+Also include your Google Cloud configuration values.

 PROJECT_ID=your-gcp-project-id